jackwaslen/Economic-Analysis-Project/README.md

 # Economic-Analysis-Project
-Using my pandas and matplotlib knowledge to analyze economic data.
-Very much a work in progress.
+I wanted a project where I could refresh my pandas and matplotlib knowledge, so after a little research I found https://datahub.io/collections and started looking for correlations in the data.
+Will update later.